formula-usi/warmup-assignment/README.md

 * donkey createcar --path mycar/
 ```

-This will create a 'mycar/' folder.
+This will create a `mycar/` folder.
 This will be your working folder for data collection, model training and testing.

 In case of issues, you can also refer to the original [documentation](http://docs.donkeycar.com/guide/install_software/).

-**Important:** Make sure your code run with Tensorflow 1.13.1.
-No Tensorflow2 models will be accepted.
+**Important:** Make sure your code run with Tensorflow 1.x.
+No TensorFlow 2 models will be accepted.

 ## Donkey Car Simulator